 - Be inconspicuous in dress and demeanor.
 Avoid American logos and name brands on clothing and belongings.
 Avoid large or noisy groups.
 Do not flash money or bring out documents (especially your passport) in public places.
 Keep small bills in your pockets to pay for purchases.

 - Keep away from political demonstrations, particularly those directed toward the US.
 If you see a situation developing, resist the temptation to satisfy your curiosity or join the crowd.
 Walk away.
-Do not agree to newspaper or other media interviews regarding political conflicts.
+Do not agree to interviews regarding political conflicts.